-Best clear cases for the iPhone 7
+Best Clear Cases for iPhone 7

 If you want to have a protective case that doesn't take away from the beauty of your iPhone 7 color choice, Speck's Presidio case is the way to go.
 The case provides a solid layer of protection that is designed to take impact to the phone, and it won't yellow over time, so it will remain crystal clear.

 With its scratch-resistant coating, you can ensure that both your phone and case stay looking great, and the precise cutouts make it easy to access all your ports.
-You may pay a bit more for this case than other clear ones, but it is worth every penny you pay for it.
+You may pay a bit more for this case than other clear ones (about $16), but it is worth every penny you pay for it.

 Spigen Ultra Hybrid